 One of the trending floor materials for use on residential, commercial, and industrial floors is epoxy.
 It may not be the typical material you would expect but it has proven to be a highly durable option.
 Two separate materials are mixed together and then painted or coated on top of an existing concrete, wood, or metal surface.
 Epoxy flooring has quickly gained the interest of home and business owners everywhere, but is it worth the investment?
-Here is a short glimpse on how much an epoxy floor coating costs.
+Here is a short glimpse on how much epoxy floor coating costs.

 How Much Does Epoxy Floor Coating Cost?

-The minimum cost of installing epoxy, be it an factory, warehouse, basement, or garage floor epoxy project, is around $3 to $12 per square foot.
+The minimum cost of installing epoxy, be it a factory, warehouse, basement, or garage floor epoxy project, is around $3 to $12 per square foot.
 This is for a professional installation, DIY kits prices may be different depending on brand.
 This, of course, could vary depending on a variety of factors, such as:

 - Labor Cost